schnittlaucher/participation/docs/teaser.md

-While the model and research inquiries within the proposed master thesis can only represent this approach in its infancy, the potential of multi-agent-based modeling to eventually encapsulate all essential facets of real-world democratic governance can hardly be overstated.
+While the model and research inquiries within the proposed master thesis can only represent this approach in its infancy, the potential of multi-agent-based modeling to eventually encapsulate all essential facets of real-world democratic governance can hardly be overstated[^10].
+To the best of our knowledge, this approach has not been systematically applied to researching social choice or collective decision-making.
 It stands poised to boost what may be the most underestimated cornerstone of human society: our collective intelligence.